PureIsntHere/DeadSplatter/README.md

 7) Support for automatic logging in with SteamCMD.
 If a username and password are supplied in config the script will automatically login

+8) Simple functionality.
+DeadSplatter can install, update, and manage buttons with a single command.

 **How To Use**

 1) Download Source